witmoca/BEATs/README.md

 The interface and tools are fairly **simplistic** by design.
 Making it easy for non-technical users to use, reducing or eliminating user error.
 More knowledgeable users aren't left out though.
 A set of advanced tools are just a few clicks away, separated from the more standard functions.

 The back-end is also engineered in such a way that **prevents loss of data**.
 Even frequently occurring power outages or crash-prone systems can safely use *Burning Ember*.
 The database ensures data always reaches the disk first, before continuing with other operations.
 This means that it doesn't matter what you were doing when a sudden crash or power outage occurred.
 Only if you were making a change at the exact moment of failure will you lose that particular (part of a) change.
-On restart, you'll just start again where you left off.
+On restart, you'll just continue where you left off.

 The previous item essentially removes the need for backups.
 Yet *Burning Ember* still contains **a backup system in case of hardware faults**.
 The backups happen on a regular schedule, while keeping the user unaware of them.
 The system incorporates a little intelligence that decides whether a backup is necessary and acts accordingly.
-The online backup system doesn't even hinder most users, even on very slow system or with large file sizes.
+The online backup system doesn't hinder most users, even on very slow system or with large file sizes.

-## If you've read everything up untill this point, please send me a message.
-I don't care how much you like to read, if you managed to get this far, then you are a serious lunatic.
-I like you!
+## If you've read everything up until this point, please send me a message.
+I don't care how much you like to read, nobody makes it this far.
+I like you, you lunatic!